What is a Cataract?

 What is the process to have Cataract Surgery?

 Your first appointment is typically a Cataract Evaluation or a Complete Eye Exam.
-During this appointment, you will be diagnosed if you have cataracts and if they have reached the level where Dr. Katzen or Dr. Nahas will recommend the time has come to consider surgery.
-A recommendation of the best lens for the patient's anatomy and needs will be done by the surgeon.
+During your evaluation, your eyes will be fully examined.
+Your surgeon, Dr. Katzen or Dr. Luchs, will determine if cataract surgery is needed.
+A recommendation will be given to you, by your surgeon, on the lens that would best suit your lifestyle and anatomy.
 The patient will meet the counselor and she will explain all the options of lenses, fees, and necessary documentation in order to schedule the procedure.
 The second appointment is the Testing Day.
 At the second appointment, a series of measurements will be taken of your eyes depending on the lens that the patient has chosen.
 The patient meets with the counselor to go over informed consents, drops, and payment.
 Every patient is required to have a medical clearance by a medical doctor.
 At this point...Congratulations you are ready to have your Cataract surgery!

 How long does the initial evaluation take?